Purity

 of diamond certification) is:

-Can the clarity of a diamond be improved or changed?
+Can the clarity of a diamond be improved or modified?

-There are two techniques for improving the clarity of a diamond: laser drilling and fracture filling.
-These two treatments must be notified on the gemological certificate of the diamond or at least orally if the crystal has no certification.
+There are two techniques to improve a diamond's clarity: laser drilling and fracture filling.
+These two treatments must be noted on the diamond's gemological certificate or at least verbally if the crystal has no certification.

-The first treatment is laser drilling, known as “laser drill”, which consists of drilling a hole in the diamond using a laser to reach one or more fairly large penalizing inclusions inside the diamond; the laser begins or even disintegrates the troublesome inclusion which is then dissolved by inserting acids into the small tunnel obtained.
-The cavity resulting from the technique is then filled with colorless material.
+The first treatment is laser drilling, which involves drilling a hole in the diamond with a laser to reach one or more significant inclusions inside the diamond; the laser affects or even disintegrates the troublesome inclusion, which is then dissolved by inserting acids into the small tunnel created.
+The cavity resulting from the technique is then filled with a colorless material.

-The second treatment is the sealing of a fracture or “filled fractures”.
-Also known as “YEHUDA treatment”, named after its inventor Mr. ZVI YEHUDA.
-It was introduced into the diamond trade in the late 1980s and fills emerging fractures that join the surface using a substance with a refractive index close to that of diamond.
-This reduces the visibility of fractures.
+The second treatment is fracture filling.
+Also known as "YEHUDA treatment," after its inventor Mr. ZVI YEHUDA.
+It was introduced into the diamond trade in the late 1980s and involves filling emerging fractures that reach the surface with a substance that has a refractive index close to that of a diamond.
+This reduces the visibility of the fractures.

 However, this treatment is not permanent and can be altered by the following external factors (non-exhaustive list):

-• Heating the diamond, to repair a setting for example, because the filling can melt.
+• Reheating the diamond, for example to repair a setting, as the filling can melt.

-• Repeated shocks which may crack the filler.
+• Repeated impacts, which can crack the filling substance.

-• Acid cleaning which can dissolve the filler
+• Acid cleaning, which can dissolve the filling.

-In addition, it is extremely inadvisable to heat a stone treated by sealing a fracture because the filling material reacts strongly to the heat and swells under it; it can then either come out of the fracture or cause the stone to burst.
+Furthermore, it is extremely inadvisable to heat a fracture-filled stone because the filling material reacts strongly to heat and swells under it; it can then either come out of the fracture or cause the stone to burst.

 What are the types of inclusions?